gardener/gardener-extension-provider-openstack/docs/usage-as-operator.md

 If no entry for the given region exists then the fallback value is the most matching entry (w.r.t. wildcard matching) in the list without a `region` field (or the `keystoneURL` value for the keystone URLs).
 If an additional floating pool should be selectable for a region and/or domain, you can mark it as non constraining with setting the optional field `nonConstraining` to `true`.

+The `loadBalancerClasses` field is an optional list of load balancer classes which can be when the corresponding floating pool network is choosen.
+The load balancer classes can be configured in the same way as in the `ControlPlaneConfig` in the `Shoot` resource, therefore see [here](usage-as-end-user.md#ControlPlaneConfig) for more details.

 Some OpenStack environments don't need these regional mappings, hence, the `region` and `keystoneURLs` fields are optional.
 If your OpenStack environment only has regional values and it doesn't make sense to provide a (non-regional) fallback then simply